LouayAD/LadWorker/README.md

 postData.addQueryItem("key2", value2Data );

 LadWorker worker;
-//check if connection is successful if(worker.PostData(postData, url, ResponseType::NO_REPLY)) {
+//check if the connection is successful if(worker.PostData(postData, url, ResponseType::NO_REPLY)) {
     //posted successfully